 Back to Exhibitions

 A fascinating look at New York City's battle against infectious disease.

-The exhibition is produced in collaboration with the Wellcome Trust’s Contagious Cities project—an international exploration of how diseases shape cities and cities shape disease.
+This exhibition is organized by the Museum of the City of New York in collaboration with The New York Academy of Medicine and Wellcome.
+It is part of Wellcome’s international project Contagious Cities, which explores the interplay of people and pathogens in urban contexts.
 Drawing on the model of the Wellcome Collection’s “Reading Room,” Germ City features a hybrid gallery and library where visitors can view historical artifacts alongside contemporary artworks created for the exhibition, delve into the exhibition’s themes with a curated selection of books, and access a wide range of perspectives through digital interactives.